-Keeping Children Safe in Education (DfE, 2021) makes clear that the designated safeguarding lead (DSL) must be, “an appropriate senior member of staff, from the school or college leadership team.”
+Keeping Children Safe in Education makes clear that your designated safeguarding lead (DSL) must be, “an appropriate senior member of staff, from the school or college leadership team.”

 The DSL takes “lead responsibility for safeguarding and child protection (including online safety).
 This should be explicit in the role-holder’s job description.”

-This stipulation can leave headteachers and governors with a very small pool of colleagues to choose from when they are appointing a DSL, with some heads deciding to take on this responsibility themselves.
+This stipulation can leave headteachers and governors with a very small pool of colleagues to choose from when they are appointing a DSL.
+This is why some heads decide to take on this responsibility themselves.

 Safeguarding needs exceptionally strong leadership.
 The DSL often juggles and holds a wealth of information, from context for individual students to staff training records.

-A new DSL, either due to a resignation or a shake-up in leadership responsibility, must be able to step into this role seamlessly and have all the tools they need to ensure children continue to be safeguarded effectively.
+A new DSL, either due to a resignation or a shake-up in leadership responsibility, must be able to step into this role seamlessly.
+They must have all the tools they need to ensure you continue to safeguard children effectively.

 Record keeping

 One of the most important areas when considering continuity between DSLs is record keeping.
-Whether your school uses electronic or paper records for children’s safeguarding records, the system needs to be clear and to be picked up by someone else in the future.
+Whether your school uses electronic or paper records for children’s safeguarding records, the system needs to be clear.

-It is imperative that ALL records are saved centrally and coherently.
-Records should be saved in one place for each child, so that any new DSL can look at this and quickly extract the exact chronology.
+It is imperative that you save ALL records centrally and coherently.
+You should save records in one place for each child.
+This is so that any new DSL can look at this and quickly extract the exact chronology.

-When we delve into inspection reports where safeguarding has been found to be “not effective”, poor record keeping is a common contributing factor.
+When we delve into inspection reports where Ofsted has found safeguarding to be “not effective”, poor record keeping is a common contributing factor.

 Among the key problems are that records are not detailed enough, or that schools do not record small concerns routinely.

-Schools should assume that their DSL may have a period of absence in the future or even leave the school, and therefore ensure that record keeping is robust enough for someone else to read through the relevant record, and have a full and accurate picture for a child.
+Schools should assume that their DSL may have a period of absence in the future or even leave the school.
+Therefore, you should ensure that record keeping is robust enough for someone else to read through the relevant record, and have a full and accurate picture for a child.

-Regular spot checks of safeguarding files should be encouraged, so that the safeguarding team can ensure that files give the full picture to anyone who may need to read them in the future.
+Encourage regular spot checks of safeguarding files.
+This is so that the safeguarding team can ensure that files give the full picture to anyone who may need to read them in the future.
 This also helps with transition, so that the child’s new school will have details of historical concerns.

 Regular updates to other leaders

-Another key area to reflect on is the regularity and depth of the updates that are shared with the other members of the senior leadership team (SLT).
+Another key area to reflect on is the regularity and depth of the updates that you share with other members of the senior leadership team (SLT).

-For example, if mental health concerns are coming up as your most frequent concerns, the wider senior team should be aware of this and know that resources, including curriculum changes, may be needed.
+For example, if mental health concerns are coming up as your most frequent concerns, the wider senior team should be aware of this and know that you may need specific resources, including curriculum changes.

-Likewise, your governing body should also be aware of these overarching trends, either via the headteacher’s report or via feedback from the safeguarding governor’s visits.
+Likewise, your governing body should also be aware of these overarching trends.
+This can be either via the headteacher’s report or via feedback from the safeguarding governor’s visits.

-Governors should also be kept up to date on what safeguarding training has taken place for staff.
-By keeping clear staff training logs and the details of any staff who have missed any training, the DSL can easily hand this information to a colleague taking on their role in the future, and therefore ensure that any gaps are filled.
+You should also keep governors up to date on what safeguarding training has taken place for staff.
+By keeping clear staff training logs and the details of any staff who have missed any training, the DSL can easily hand this information to a colleague taking on their role in the future.
+This ensures that you can fill any gaps.

 Effective use of systems

-In recent years we have seen many new electronic systems popping up to assist with the management of safeguarding, including online safeguarding files and Single Central Record packages.
+In recent years we have seen many new electronic systems popping up to assist with the management of safeguarding.
+This includes online safeguarding files and Single Central Record packages.

-Likewise, appropriate staff should be familiar with the workings and any issues with the Single Central Record, so that they can step in and oversee this key area if needed to in the future.
+Likewise, appropriate staff should be familiar with the workings and any issues with the Single Central Record.
+This is so that they can step in and oversee this key area if needed in the future.

 Using the safeguarding team